You can’t make everything look good all of the time

 I’ll start with the what seems like an obvious statement, yet many photographers get hung up when they come away from a shoot without a five star image.
 The fact of the matter is that you can’t make everything look good all of the time.

 Lighting is everything in landscape photography.
-Understanding how light works in a photograph is one of the key factors that all great photographers must understand to achieve consistent results.
-That being said, sometimes the lighting will not be in your favor.
-Lighting can make or break a shot.
+Understanding how light works in a photograph is one of the key factors that all great photographers must understand in order to achieve consistent results.
+That being said, sometimes the lighting will not be in your favor and lighting can make or break a shot.
 In the event of the latter, roll with the punches and try again at another point in time.
 Those who practice patience are often rewarded.

 Knowing how to work with the conditions you are given will allow you to maximize your results

 As stated above, you can’t make everything look good all of the time, but knowing how to work with the conditions that you are given will greatly increase your odds of walking away with a winning shot.
 Sometimes people get so focused on a single idea that they miss out on everything else around them.